sdaveygargan/Workshop-1/README.md

 * **Main.unity** - This is the main file where we are going to recreate the behaviors that you see in the scene.

 In the center you can see a `Play` button.
 Click on it and the simulation will start.
 You should be able to see the same action as the gif at the top of this README.
 Make sure to understand the diference between the `Scene tab` and the `Game tab`.
-While playing you are automatically switched to the 'Game' tab and while editing you are switched to the 'Scene' tab.
+While playing you are automatically switched to the game tab and while editing you are switched to the scene tab.
 Although the switch is automatic, it is possible to manually switch between these whether you are playing or editing.

 Explore this scene, in the `Hierarchy` (on the left) you can see all the `GameObjects` that are part of the scene: